azadbolour/eagerwords.com/README.md

 ## Credits

-Thanks to Allen Haim for advice on Javascript development.
+Thanks to the folks at alleycat (https://alleycat.cc/) for assistance in React development.

+Thanks to Raccardo Fiorentino and Eric Vautier for support in UI design.

-Thanks to Dennis Allard for hosting the application at oceanpark.com.
+Thanks to Dennis Allard for assistance in testing, and for hosting an earlier version of the the application at oceanpark.com.

 Thanks to the Moby project for the English dictionary: